davesheinbein/SEI-CC-8/work/w04/d3/01-03-express-middleware/express-middleware.md

 ## Setup

-This lesson builds upon the `express-todos` project created in the previous lesson.
+This lesson pretty much builds upon the `express-todos` project created in the previous lesson.

-However, an additional `id` property has been added to the todo objects.
-In this lesson, we will see how we can easily generate these ids.

 Synchronize your local repo with the starter code with these commands: